The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 - How long am I realistically staying?
 Be honest — life changes happen

 - What's the neighborhood price ceiling?
-Research actual sales, not aspirations
+Research actual sales, not Zillow estimates

 - Does this renovation solve daily frustrations?
 Or just check boxes?

 - Will I recoup costs if I sell in 5 years?
-Run the math with 65% ROI assumption
+Run the math at 65% ROI assumption

 - Am I over-improving for this block?
 Look at neighbors' homes honestly

 - Can I afford this without financial strain?
-Renovations always cost 10-15% more than quoted
+Renovations in pre-1950 Chicago buildings always cost 10–15% more than quoted

 The Bottom Line on the 30% Rule